aimms/documentation/dataexchange/sqldb.rst

 When the function is called it will try to make sure that the database exists and that all schemas correspond to the mapping.

 If the database does not exist it will be created.
 This is similar to ``dex::WriteToDataSource()`` when all identifiers involved are empty.
-The only difference is that it also does not add a new dataset name to te 'ds\_version' table.
+The only difference is that it also does not add a new dataset name to te "ds\_version" table.

 If the database exists and if data already has been written we must be careful not to make the existing data meaningless.
 For this reason we can only add ``maps-to`` columns to a table.
 Suppose we have an application that has been writing data using the following mapping: